kylesluder/objc-namespaces/README.md

 Namespaces
 =====

-A namespace is a conceptual grouping of classes, categories, protocols, and selectors in which no two types of the same kind may have the same name.
-Two types of the same kind belonging to two different namespaces may have the same name.
+A namespace is a conceptual grouping of classes, categories, protocols, and selectors in which no two identifiers of the same kind (barring those already allowed by the C language definition) may have the same name.
+Two identifiers of the same kind belonging to two different namespaces may have the same name.
 No two namespaces in an application may have the same name.
+(Because identifiers may themselves refer to namespaces, a namespace cannot have the same name as an identifier of another kind.)

+**Rationale:** Allowing namespaces and other kinds of identifiers to share names complicates parsing.

 A namespace is named by a string consisting of valid C identifier characters and periods.
 There is one flat collection of namespaces; namespaces can only contain Objective-C classes, categories, protocols, and selectors.
 No provision is made for mapping Objective-C namespaces to C++ namespaces, even when compiling Objective-C++ code.[^OBJCPP]